Stitches after birth

-The good thing about stitches is that by the time you need them, your baby will have been born and you’ll have done all the hard work!
-It’s perfectly natural to be a little nervous about requiring stitches after birth, but you can help them heal faster by following the tips we’ve included below.
-And if you need any extra advice or reassurance about your stitches, don’t be afraid to speak to your midwife or doctor.
+It’s perfectly natural to be a little nervous about requiring stitches after birth, try not to worry.
+Everyone’s different and not all women will need stitches.
+If you need any extra advice or reassurance about stitches, don’t be afraid to speak to your midwife or doctor.

 Why might I need stitches after birth?